Mubende District

 Mubende is a district in the Central Region of Uganda.
 The town of Mubende is the site of the district headquarters.
-The district was reduced in size in July 2005 with the creation of the Mityana District and reduced again in 2019 with the creation of Kassanda District.
+The district was reduced in size in July 2005 with the creation of the Mityana District and reduced again in 2019 when Kassanda District was carved out of it.

 Location

 Mubende District is bordered by Kyankwanzi District to the north, Kiboga District and Kassanda to the northeast and Mityana District to the east.
 Gomba District and Sembabule District lie to the south, Kyegegwa District to the southwest and Kibaale District to the northwest of Mubende District.
 Mubende, the district headquarters, is located approximately 172 km, by road, west of Kampala, the capital of Uganda, and the largest city in that country.
 The coordinates of Mubende District are:00 36N, 31 24E.

 Overview

 The district covers an area of approximately 4620 km2.
 It comprises three counties, namely Buwekula, Kassanda and Kasambya.
 The district has eighteen sub-counties and one town council which include: Kassanda is no longer among its counties.
 It has been confirmed to be an independent district.